Boron: Nitrides

-The boron nitrides are notable for the variety of structures that they adopt.
-They exhibit structures analogous to various allotropes of carbon, including graphite, diamond, and nanotubes.
-In the diamond-like structure, called cubic boron nitride (tradename Borazon), boron atoms exist in the tetrahedral structure of carbon atoms in diamond, but one in every four B-N bonds can be viewed as a coordinate covalent bond, wherein two electrons are donated by the nitrogen atom which acts as the Lewis base to a bond to the Lewis acidic boron(III) centre.
-Cubic boron nitride, among other applications, is used as an abrasive, as it has a hardness comparable with diamond (the two substances are able to produce scratches on each other).
-In the BN compound analogue of graphite, hexagonal boron nitride (h-BN), the positively charged boron and negatively charged nitrogen atoms in each plane lie adjacent to the oppositely charged atom in the next plane.
-Consequently, graphite and h-BN have very different properties, although both are lubricants, as these planes slip past each other easily.
+The boron-nitrides follow the pattern of avoiding B-B and N-N bonds; only B-N bonding is observed generally.
+The boron nitrides exhibit structures analogous to various allotropes of carbon, including graphite, diamond, and nanotubes.
+This similarity reflects the fact that B and N have eight valence electrons as does a pair of carbon atoms.
+In cubic boron nitride (tradename Borazon), boron and nitrogen atoms are tetrahedral, just like carbon in diamond.
+Cubic boron nitride, among other applications, is used as an abrasive, as its hardness is comparable with that of diamond.
+Hexagonal boron nitride (h-BN) is the BN analogue of graphite, consisting of sheets of alternating B and N atoms.
+These sheets stack with boron and nitrogen in registry between the sheets.
+Graphite and h-BN have very different properties, although both are lubricants, as these planes slip past each other easily.
 However, h-BN is a relatively poor electrical and thermal conductor in the planar directions.
+Molecular analogues of boron nitrides are represented by borazine, (BH)3(NH)3.